Austrian Artillery Equipment

 In May 1744, when Liechtenstein assumed office, he withdrew all the hanging mortars and the 1-, 2-, 36- and 48-pound Falkonets, double Nothschlangen and full Karthaunen and a large number of mortars, that were no longer being produced.
 He only retained those mortars which had a cascabel on the base end.
 This was followed by the withdrawal of those odd 3- and 6-pound iron field guns, of 16 calibre internal barrel length, the 10- and 60-pound mortars and the 3-pounder field guns with 13 ½ calibre barrels.

-In 1752 the new guns, 3-, 6-, 12-pound cannon, 7- and 10-pound howitzers and the 12-, 18- and 24-pound battery guns, designed by general Feuerstein, were introduced.
-The battery guns were in two classes, long- and short-barrelled.
+In 1752 the new field guns, 3-, 6-, 12-pound cannon, a new 7-pound howitzer in favor of the 10-pound howitzer of the 1750 Regulation, and 12-, and 24-pound battery guns were introduced.
+The battery guns were in two classes, long-barreled heavy battery guns and short-barrelled light battery guns.
+Furthermore also an old pattern 12-pound howitzer of the 1716/1722 and 1737 systematizations remained in use.
 There were also the 10-, 30-, 60- and 100-pound mortars and the 100-pound stone mortar.
 All these were of bronze, but there were also older bronze and iron guns still in service.

+The barrel design, which had been introduced in 1750, received only minor changes.
 The new barrels of the pieces were now all cast of bronze, using ten parts of tin to 100 of copper.
 Worn-out barrels were also re-used and this affected the resultant mix.
-Until 1759 the long battery guns bore the crests and eagle as in former times.

-Major gun foundries were at Vienna, Graz (Styria), Prague (Bohemia), Hermannstadt (in Transylvania) and in Mecheln in the Netherlands.
+Major gun foundries were at Vienna, Graz (Styria), Prague (Bohemia), Hermannstadt (in Transylvania) and in Mecheln (Austrian Netherlands).
 The barrels were cast around a spike, which formed the rough bore, and this was then drilled out, using a machine perfected by the Swiss engineer, Jacquet.

 The barrels of cannon were of uniform bore along their length; those of howitzers had a chamber for the charge at the base of the bore, which was of smaller diameter than the main barrel.